Understanding and implementing legal compliance

 This includes any issues relating to machinery.
-This is usually only applicable to larger schools, or when construction is taking place.
+This is usually only applicable to larger workplaces, or when construction is taking place.

-The school needs to ensure that all electrical installations are maintained in a safe condition.
+The workplace needs to ensure that all electrical installations are maintained in a safe condition.
 There also needs to be relevant training provided for any electrical appliance.